GrandComicsDatabase/gcd-django/README.md

 ## Setting up a Development Environment

-We used to recommend that you use [our Docjer-based development environment](https://github.com/GrandComicsDatabase/gcd-django-docker).
+We used to recommend that you use [our Docker-based development environment](https://github.com/GrandComicsDatabase/gcd-django-docker).

 You can find manual instructions for various platforms in the docs directory [GCD Docs](https://github.com/GrandComicsDatabase/gcd-django/tree/beta/docs) but they aren't